AnTr24/TheShadyBunch/1. Player Characters/Leia.md

 - She is able to psychically link and communicate with distant  creatures.

 ## Trivia
-- Described as a "Gremlin"
+- Described as a "Gremlin".
+- Was walking on bare feet her whole life until [[Shannon]] made her booties.

 ## Gallery